 He was predeceased by his parents, Emma and Maurice Donovan; three brothers, Wilfred, Bloras, Patrick; two sisters, Edna MacDonald, Kathleen “Kay” Robichaud.

 Patrick Sampson, 67, New Waterford, died July 2, 2014.

-He is survived by his wife of 46 years, Laurel (Lewis); daughter, Tara (Billy) Lamey, New Waterford; son, Chris (Heather), New Lowell, Ontario; three grandchildren, Colin, Nicole, Connor; five brothers, Angus (Julie), James Jr., both of Massachusetts; Alphonse “Bookie” (Cathy), Maine; Robert, Antigonish; Jimmy (Jessica), Ontario; sister, Muriel (Dick) Tibbets, Florida; special nieces, Janet Wilcox and Alisa Syms; many other nieces and nephews.
+He was survived by his wife of 46 years, Laurel (Lewis); daughter, Tara (Billy) Lamey, New Waterford; son, Chris (Heather), New Lowell, Ontario; three grandchildren Colin, Nicole, Connor; five brothers, Angus (Julie), James Jr., both of Massachusetts; Alphonse “Bookie” (Cathy), Maine; Robert, Antigonish; Jimmy (Jessica), Ontario; sister, Muriel (Dick) Tibbets, Florida; special nieces, Janet Wilcox, Alisa Syms, as well as many other nieces and nephews.